nhamilakis/Lexical-benchmark/README.md

-# Machine CDI: Lexical-benchmark fpr language acquisition
+# Machine CDI: Lexical-benchmark for language acquisition

 This repository focuses on a detailed comparison between human(CDI) and model performance at the lexical level, including: